The Eyes of Tammy Faye (2021 film): Release

 The film had its world premiere at the 2021 Toronto International Film Festival on September 12, 2021, and was also an official selection at several other film festivals including 69th San Sebastián International Film Festival, Tokyo International Film Festival, Sedona Film Festival and the Sydney Film Festival.
-The film was released on September 24, 2021.
+The film was released on September 17, 2021, after an initial release date of September 24.

 The film hosted a pink-carpet premiere in New York City on September 14, 2021, at the SVA Theatre.

 The film was released on Blu-ray on November 16, 2021.
 The film was later made available to stream on HBO Max in February 2022 in the US.